-Department of Housing (DOH) policy does not allow cash-out in subordination transactions.
+Department of Housing (DOH) policy does not allow for cash-out refinance mortgages on affordable units.
 The maximum new mortgage loan amount will be the amount of the pay-off letter(s) plus the closing costs shown on a signed good faith estimate.

-The amount of the new mortgage loan must be consistent on the following documents, and must be submitted to DOH by the lender representative to initiate processing of the Subordination Request:
+The following documents must be submitted to DOH by your lender to initiate the processing of any subordination request:

 - Copies of the recorded City of Chicago junior mortgage related to your request

 - A signed subordination request letter from the new lender, with all transaction details, and the rationale for the refinance